com-480-data-visualization/Quant-Allocation-Research-Team/README.md

 Our approach aims to make the assumptions of portfolio construction visible and interactive, particularly the choice of covariance estimator, which is rarely surfaced in consumer tools but has a significant impact on the resulting weights.
 Rather than presenting a single "optimal" portfolio, we want users to explore how outputs change when inputs and methods change.

 Visual inspiration comes from the Financial Times's clean, annotation-driven chart style, and from Observable notebooks, which make mathematical processes explorable through linked interactive graphics.
+**Declaration of Originality:** We confirm that we have not explored this specific dataset combination nor developed this portfolio visualization concept in any previous context (such as ML, ADA courses, or past semester projects).
+This is an entirely original submission for this class.
 ## Milestone 2 (17th April, 5pm)

 **10% of the final grade**